CksdnSoft/Vue-app1-todoapp/README.md

 # Vue-app1-todoapp
 * A simple todoapp made with vue.
-* Test the difference between local storage and session storage in browsers.
+* Use Local Storage in browsers.
 * Darkmode theme!

 # Webpack